 On the final preview page, click

 Create alarm.
-Check your email; you will receive an SNS confirmation email in a few minutes.
-You need to confirm the subscription before you’ll receive any alarm emails.
+After a few minutes you will receive an SNS confirmation email.
+You need to confirm the subscription in order to receive the alarm emails.

-In order to see the alarm in action, we’ll connect to the Cloud9 IDE and introduce some read-heavy load.
-We’ll use the Yahoo!
+In order to see the alarm in action, connect to the Cloud9 IDE and introduce some read-heavy load.
+You will use the Yahoo!
 Cloud Serving Benchmark (YCSB), a database benchmarking framework, to run workloads on the database cluster.

 sudo yum install java-1.8.0-openjdk-devel -y

 Since TLS is used for the Amazon DocumentDB connection, you need to prepare a Java keystore for YCSB.
 Then run the following commands: